maclamour/Project-2-TravelHub/README.md

 Key takeaways from this project would be structuring and planning of the website, including the filename/paths and the layers of the website are better done early in the project.
 During the project we learned a great deal about building a web application from the frontend, particularly CSS, and a great deal about backend and how these two disciplines work together.

 ☐ Improvements:
-Our group definitely wants to add a communities feature to this project, as well as, changing the navigation bar to hide the user registration and login after a user is logged into the website.
+Our group definitely wants to add a communities feature to this project, as well as, continuing to work on CSS.

 o Highlight Code: